 He is a member or has been a member of the Natrona County Bar Association, the Wyoming State Bar, the American Bar Association, the Federal Bar Association, the Wyoming Association of Criminal Defense Lawyers, and the National Association of CPS Defense Attorneys.

-Over the past thirty-eight (38) years, Mr. Tolin has provided substantial number of hours of pro-bono legal services to indigent individuals and non-profit organizations at no charge, or signficantly reduced fees.
+Over the past forty-two years, Mr. Tolin has provided substantial number of hours of pro-bono legal services to indigent individuals and non-profit organizations at no charge, or signficantly reduced fees.
 Mr. Tolin has provided in excess of fifteen thousand (15,000) pro-bono hours which is ten (10) times the recommended number of pro-bono hours for a Wyoming lawyer over a thirty (30) year career.

 Unfortunately, law firms and lawyers such as Mr. Tolin can not afford to provide all legal work for free or at significantly reduced rates, because they too, like everyone else, have monthly expenses and costs, including office rent, telephone, Internet, cell phones, computers, printers, copiers, supplies, transportation, insurance, taxes, and other office overhead.
 Nevertheless, Mr. Tolin has always strived to work with his clients to provide necessary legal services at affordable costs and payment arrangements suited to each individual client, whether it be a civil or criminal matter.

-Mr. Tolin is proud to participate in the Wyoming State Bar's Modest Means Program designed for individuals that do not meet the income qualifications for legal aid, but can not afford the full reasonable hourly rates for legal services and reasonable retainers charged in the area; and still need access to justice.
-Individuals qualified by the Wyoming State Bar, may be able to receive legal services for reduced legal fees and a reduced retainer.
+Mr. Tolin is proud to have participated in the Wyoming State Bar's Modest Means Program designed for individuals that do not meet the income qualifications for legal aid, but can not afford the full reasonable hourly rates for legal services and reasonable retainers charged in the area; and still need access to justice.
+Individuals qualified by the Wyoming State Bar, may be able to receive legal services at significantly reduced legal fees and a significantly reduced retainer.
 However, not all individuals may qualify for this reduced fee program, nor are all legal services covered.
 Individual program panel attorneys still need to accept the potential client for representation if referred by the Wyoming State Bar office through the Modest Means Program.
 For more information about legal aid, find their contact information HERE.
 For more information about the Modest Means Program and the Wyoming State Bar, find the contact information HERE.